+goldroad.com.au.

-We faced no legal action for anti-competitive behaviour, anti-trust, or monopoly practices in 2023, or at any other time since the inception of our Company.
-Our approach to tax is outlined in our 2023 Annual Report and the annual Tax Contribution and Governance Report both are available on our website goldroad.com.au.
-The Board Risk and ESG Committee meets at least quarterly and reports to the full Board.
+The Board Risk and ESG Committee meets at least guarterly and reports to the full Board.
 The Risk and ESG Committee oversees and monitors the Company's risk profile and reviews any significant changes to material and strategic risks identified, ensuring that these remain within the risk appetite set by the Board.
 It oversees the Company's sustainability strategy, plans and performance, particularly in the areas of health, safety, environment, climate change, and social compliance and performance, and it monitors systems and compliance with relevant laws, regulations, policies, standards, and procedures.
 In 2023 the Board completed several training and educational programs to strengthen ESG oversight capabilities.
 This included awareness sessions on forthcoming Australian climate disclosure requirements, Reconciliation and keeping up to date with new voluntary reporting requirements.
 The Board routinely undertakes 'risk deep dives' rotating through the Company's Risk Register.
 During the deep dives, stakeholder perspectives are considered to ensure there is no disconnect between stakeholder expectations and the management approach.
 Risk deep dive topics in 2023 included climate/Safeguard Mechanism, Scope 3 reporting, Taskforce on Nature-related Financial Disclosures, cyber-security and cyber-crime, geopolitical trends affecting the Company, the extension of the Federal EPBC Act into cultural heritage and climate change, interest rate rises in Australia and the US, the repeal of the WA Aboriginal Cultural Heritage Act, outcomes of the Voice referendum and impact on Aboriginal and Torres Strait Islanders, and disruptive technologies.
-4. Checklist cross referencing ASX Recommendations to disclosures in our Corporate Governance Statement.
-Day to day management of sustainability matters is delegated to the Sustainability and Risk Committee (SRC).
+We faced no legal action for anti-competitive behaviour, anti-trust, or monopoly practices in 2023, or at any other time since the inception of our Our approach to tax is outlined in our 2023 Annual Report and the annual Tax Contribution and Governance Report both are available on our website Day to day management of sustainability matters is delegated to the Sustainability and Risk Committee (SRC).
 This committee, established in February 2020, meets quarterly and reports to the Executive Leadership Team.
 The committee comprises both executive leaders and line managers and is chaired by the General Manager, Social Performance and External Relations.
 The SRC's remit is to:

-- Enhance sustainability strategy aligned with long-term objectives - · Prioritise sustainability risks, opportunities, and initiatives - Recommend sustainability-related policies and guidelines - · Proactively assess risks affecting sustainability and success, and - · Develop and implement an annual planner for ESG-related Company policies, standards, and procedures.
+- Enhance sustainability strategy aligned with long-term objectives - · Prioritise sustainability risks, opportunities, and initiatives - Recommend sustainability-related policies and guidelines - Proactively assess risks affecting sustainability and success, and - · Develop and implement an annual planner for ESG-related Company policies, standards, and procedures.
 The SRC monitors implementation of sustainability projects and the HSE management framework, reviews the risk management framework, monitors KPIs and performance, and ensures that stakeholder concerns are addressed in a timely and appropriate manner.
 The SRC may make management-level decisions on sustainability and risk in line with the Company's Delegation of Authority.
 Anti-bribery and Corruption Gold Road is committed to conducting its business and activities in accordance with all applicable laws, rules, and regulations and with the highest integrity.
 We have a zero-tolerance approach to bribery and corruption, in any form, whether in the public or private sector, anywhere in the world.
 Everyone working for or engaged by Gold Road is trained on the Anti-Bribery and Corruption Policy in their Company inductions.
 All reports of any breaches or suspected breaches of this Policy, whether material or not, are dealt with under the Whistleblower Policy, which requires a summary to the Audit Committee.
 Any serious or material incident will be considered for immediate referral to the Chair of the Audit Committee.
 No incidences of bribery or corruption came to our attention in 2023.